• Skip to primary navigation

 This recipe is made with simple ingredients, and we'll discuss them in more detail as well as possible substitutions.

-overhead view of the ingredients in this Baked Mac and Cheese recipe
+overhead view of the labeled ingredients in this Baked Mac and Cheese recipe

 • Elbow macaroni.
-I have many different noodle varieties to make this recipe and it always turns out delicious.
-I do recommend a shape (bowties, shells rotini, etc.) instead of spaghetti noodles, but they do work if it's all you have!
-You can also use gluten-free pasta, whole wheat pasta, chickpea pasta (my personal favorite), etc.
+If you don’t have elbows, I recommend using a shaped pasta (bowties, shells rotini, etc.) instead of spaghetti noodles, but they do work if it’s all you have.
+You can also use gluten-free pasta, whole wheat pasta, chickpea pasta, etc.

 • Salted butter.
-Unsalted butter can also be used.
+Unsalted butter is a good substitute.

 • All-purpose flour.
 There are a few substitutions that work well for the flour including corn starch, tapioca starch/flour, and all-purpose gluten-free flour.